orchard0/Mutawazin-Arabic-keyboard/README.md

 #### Time

 To measure the distance a finger needs to travel is easy however working out the time taken is very difficult.
 This is because firstly, for example, some fingers like the middle finger travel the same distance faster than the pinky finger.
 Second, it&#39;s expected that stronger fingers will press keys faster than weak fingers.
 Finally, each person has a different speed due to practise, hand and finger sizes and wrist position and possibly other factors.
-But, for the sake of comparison, I will assume (based loosely on this paper here) that it takes the &#39;average&#39; typist 0.25s to press a home key and a finger (regardless of type) will travel at a max speed of 8cm/s to press all other keys; this speed includes the time need to press the key, which would be miniscule compared to the time needed to travel to it.
+But, for the sake of comparison, I will assume (based loosely on this paper [here](https://www.researchgate.net/publication/237105161_The_Great_Keyboard_Debate_QWERTY_versus_Dvorak)) that it takes the &#39;average&#39; typist 0.25s to press a home key and a finger (regardless of type) will travel at a max speed of 8cm/s to press all other keys; this speed includes the time need to press the key, which would be miniscule compared to the time needed to travel to it.

 So how long would it take to type the Quran?
 On Apple that&#39;s 2403 minutes, on PC it&#39;s 2398 mins and on Mutawazin 1970 mins: **that&#39;s 7 hours 13 mins saved compared to Apple and 7 hrs 8 mins compared to PC.**

-Hence the same &#39;average&#39; person would achieve a relative speed of 36.5= wpm on Mutawain and 30 wpm on Apple and PC. **That&#39;s a 22% increase in speed!**
+Hence the same &#39;average&#39; person would achieve a relative speed of 36.5 wpm on Mutawain and 30 wpm on Apple and PC. **That&#39;s a 22% increase in speed!**

 (Note: although PC&#39;s distance is greater it takes less time to type compared to Apple due to three &#39;لا&#39; ligatures accessible via shift key.
 These ligatures are not accessible on Apple and are formed automatically by typingل and ا.
-On PC this saves time a very small amount of time as fewer keys need to be pressed compared to Apple.)
+On PC this saves a very small amount of time as fewer keys need to be pressed compared to Apple.)

 ### Bigrams